 Of course if you do already have a good idea about your intended PhD topic, you will want to take this into account when selecting your MSc topic — whether it be to choose a topic in the same area, or to choose a topic that will provide you with complementary experience.

-Some students may wish to undertake a project which relates to the activities of one of our external parterns.
+Some students may wish to undertake a project which relates to the activities of one of our external partners.
 Alternatively, some projects that supervisors suggest to you may have a natural relationship with one of the CDT partners.
 This is encouraged.
 A student undertaking such a project will still need to find an academic supervisor who is willing to take on the project.
 During the project phase, students working on such projects have both an academic supervisor and a designated contact at the partner organization.
-The Data Science Research Day in September is a good time to build links with partners.

-We encourage you to discuss your projects with other CDT first year students, talk informally about your progress, and get advice from your peers about any issues.
+We strongly encourage you to discuss your projects with other students, talk informally about your progress, and get advice from your peers about any issues.
 Last year this happened as part of the CDT Tea meetings; this year, we will discuss whether to continue this or to have more formal tutorials.

 The project is only assessed on the basis of a final written dissertation.
 Additional material, such as the code you submit, may be taken into account in case of doubt, but you should make sure that all the work you have done is carefully described in the dissertation document.
-Dissertations will typically conform to the following format:
+Dissertations must use the InfThesis style and will typically conform to the following format:

 In addition, the dissertation must be accompanied by a statement declaring that the student has read and understood the University's plagiarism guidelines.